ulsa/javawordgraph/README.md

 	mvn lab:setStep -DlabStep=n

 Your workflow should be the following:
-# mvn lab:next
+1. See INSTRUCTIONS.txt for instructions
-# See INSTRUCTIONS.txt for instructions
+2. Compile and run test cases to see what you need to do
-# Compile and run test cases to see what you need to do
+3.  (if necessary) Check HINTS.txt file for hints.
-# (if necessary) Check HINTS.txt file for hints.
+4.  (if necessary) Check src/solution/java for a solution.
-# (if necessary) Check src/solution/java for a solution.
+5. Once the tests run successfully, mvn lab:next to get the next step

 Notice: You will need to create classes and methods to fix compilation errors!